dsweber2/ScatteringTransform.jl/README.md

 # ScatteringTransform.jl
 An implementation of the generalized scattering transform in Julia.
-Documentation in progress, as are updates to 1.0
+Documentation in progress.

 ## Installation
 Basic installation: at the moment, this is not an official package.
 Because of this, to install it, you must first clone it, then make it accessible to your project.